MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/conversation-messages.md

 Basic conversations are handled through the Bot Framework connector, a single REST API.
 This API enables your bot to communicate with Teams and other channels.
 The Bot Builder SDK provides the following features:

 * Easy access to the Bot Framework connector.
-* Additional functionality to manage conversation flow and state.
+* Another functionality to manage conversation flow and state.
 * Simple ways to incorporate cognitive services, such as natural language processing (NLP).

 Your bot receives messages from Teams using the `Text` property and it sends single or multiple message responses to the users.